matplotlib/matplotlib/doc/users/event_handling.rst

         # now do something with this...

-The pick event (matplotlib.backend_bases.PickEvent) which is passed to your callback is always fired with two attributes:
+The :class:`~matplotlib.backend_bases.PickEvent` which is passed to your callback is always fired with two attributes:

-- mouseevent : the mouse event that generate the pick event.
-The mouse event in turn has attributes like x and y (the coords in display space, eg pixels from left, bottom) and xdata, ydata (the coords in data space).
-Additionally, you can get information about which buttons were pressed, which keys were pressed, which Axes the mouse is over, etc.  See matplotlib.backend_bases.MouseEvent for details.
+- ``mouseevent`` : the mouse event that generate the pick event.
+The mouse event in turn has attributes like ``x`` and ``y`` (the coords in display space, eg pixels from left, bottom) and xdata, ydata (the coords in data space).
+Additionally, you can get information about which buttons were pressed, which keys were pressed, which Axes the mouse is over, etc.  See :class:`matplotlib.backend_bases.MouseEvent` for details.

-- artist : the matplotlib.artist that generated the pick event.
+- ``artist`` : the :class:`matplotlib.artist.Artist` that generated
+  the pick event.

-Additionally, certain artists like Line2D and PatchCollection may attach additional meta data like the indices into the data that meet the picker criteria (eg all the points in the line that are within the specified epsilon tolerance)
+Additionally, certain artists like :class:`~matplotlib.lines.Line2D` and :class:`~matplotlib.collections.PatchCollection` may attach additional meta data like the indices into the data that meet the picker criteria (eg all the points in the line that are within the specified epsilon tolerance)

 Simple picking example